What are Different Religious Places of Worship?

-The word 'temple' is frequently used as a broad term for a house of worship.
+The word 'temple' is frequently used as a broad term for a house of worship, the place of worship or a place to hold worship services.
 Synagogues and churches, however, are not usually referred to as temples.
 Places of worship include Buddhist and Hindu temples, mosques, synagogues, and churches.

 Buddhist temples are places for personal reverence, ancestor worship, meditation, and offerings for monks and the Buddha.
 Personal devotion is very significant to Buddhism; it is so important that Buddhists create shrines in their own homes that help believers remember their ancestors and Buddhist texts.
 Shrines are located in a separate room or a quiet area of the home.
 The shrine contains an image of Buddha, a vase or tray with flowers, a candle or lamp, incense, a miniature stupa and the scripture.